Dark of the Sun: Casting

 Rod Taylor signed on to make the film in September 1966 by which time the script had been rewritten by Adrian Spies.
 In October, Jim Brown, who had just made The Dirty Dozen for MGM, signed to costar.
+Kenneth More, who only a few years earlier had been the biggest star in Britain, played a support role.

 Filming

 Filming started 16 January 1967.
-Most of the film was shot on location in Jamaica using the country's railway system, this took advantage of a working steam train as well as safety and cost-effectiveness.
+Most of the film was shot on location in Jamaica using the country's railway system; this took advantage of a working steam train as well as safety and cost-effectiveness.
 The railway scenes were shot on the line between Frankfield and Albany railway station (where Henlein kills the two children).
 The arrival scenes were filmed at Palisadoes Airport (now Norman Manley International) while a private residence within the Blue Mountain range was dressed to look like an African mission station.

 Interiors were completed at MGM British Studios, Borehamwood near London.
 At the same time, MGM was filming Graham Greene's The Comedians (1967) in Africa, though the original took place in the Caribbean.